Difference Between Wheat Germ and Wheat Bran

 Wheat Germ vs Wheat Bran

 Wheat germ is the interior part that is rich in starch.
-It contains gluten, and hence it cannot be consumed by gluten intolerant people.
+It contains gluten, so gluten-intolerant people cannot consume it.
 It contains a large number of carbohydrates.

-Apart from its high fiber and nutritional contents in some people, it may induce diarrhea and dizziness.
+Apart from its high fibre and nutritional content in some people, it may induce diarrhoea and dizziness.
 A few people may also feel nauseous after consumption.

 Wheat bran is one of the three components of the wheat kernel.

 It is a byproduct that is stripped away during the process of milling.
-It is an excellent source of plant compounds, minerals, and fiber.
+It is an excellent source of plant compounds, minerals, and fibre.

 It lowers the risk of chronic diseases.
-It has a rich nutritional profile that improves the overall health of the consumer.
+It has a rich nutritional profile that improves the consumer’s overall health.

 Comparison Table